MinyFramework/Miny-Core/README.md

 Requires
 ----------

-Any supported version of PHP (5.3.3 or newer)
+ * Any supported version of PHP (5.3.3 or newer)
-Composer
+ * Composer

 Installation, basic usage
 ----------
 An empty application template is available [here](http://github.com/MinyFramework/AppSkeleton)

+If you wish to use the default logging options, create a writable directory called `/logs`.

 Environments
 ---------
 There are three separate environments available: development and production.
 The current environment can be set via the Application class' constructor and determines which configuration files should be used.
 By default the environment setting also determines if debug-level logging is enabled.

 The default environment is the production environment.

 ### Defining the environment to be used ###